'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-it immensely.
 Thank you again for bringing this wonderful film to the world.
-And
+And to my attention.

-must have sweated blood all these years in your effort to get this film made.
-The
+blood all these years in your effort to get this film made.
+The cast was terrific

 -Bob Hubbard — Vietnam Vet USAF -1966